 In Rwanda, our partnership has moved in recent years from the southern region of the country to the north as the Rwandan people wanted us to partner throughout the country and not just focus on helping one group.
 This helped us understand too that this ministry is not about bringing financial resources or dependence but rather to help grow independence and an ability to disciple.
 And we are excited to move forward!

 Our last team was supposed to head to Rwanda during the summer of 2020, but unfortunatly the trip was canceled due to the Pandemic.
-We hope to be able to send a team in the near future.
+We are in the process of putting together a new team that will travel to Rwanda in the near future.